rustdesk/doc.rustdesk.com/content/self-host/_index.en.md

 ### How does self-hosted server work?

-There are technically two executables (services):
+There are technically two executables (servers):

 - `hbbs` - RustDesk ID (rendezvous / signaling) server, listen on TCP (`21114` - for http in Pro only, `21115`, `21116`, `21118` for web socket) and UDP (`21116`)
 - `hbbr` - RustDesk relay server, listen on TCP (`21117`, `21119` for web socket)